BFA22SCM57C/TIME-SERIES-FORECASTING/readme.md

 - The Flask microservice processes GitHub data, aggregates it, and forwards it to the LSTM microservice for forecasting.
 - The LSTM microservice uses TensorFlow and Keras to predict issue trends based on historical data, generating visualizations that are stored on GCP and accessible via Flask.

-This comprehensive system demonstrates end-to-end integration from data collection and processing to forecasting and visualization, showcasing practical applications of microservices, cloud deployment, and machine learning in real-world scenarios.
+This comprehensive project demonstrates end-to-end integration from data collection and processing to forecasting and visualization, showcasing practical applications of microservices, cloud deployment, and machine learning in real-world scenarios.

 ## Purpose: